 Rough sleeping is harmful and dangerous - the average age of death is 47 and around eight in ten rough sleepers were victims of crime or anti-social behaviour in the last year.

 You're helping someone who's actually homeless

 Many people begging have somewhere to live - giving to charity means your donation will provide real help for rough sleepers.

-Find out more about how the Mayor is tackling rough sleeping and how you can help people like Biniam and Benji.
+Find out more about how the Mayor is tackling rough sleeping and how you can help people like Maureen and Benji.